 - if you lose your claim, then you will have to then restart paying.
 But you will be in a better position to do that if you haven’t got rent, energy bill or council tax arrears.

 Some people simply have no practical alternative – they can’t pay.

-But if you aren’t sure what to do, talk to National Debtline on 0808 808 4000 about this Amigo loan, your complaint and the rest of your financial situation.
+But if you aren’t sure what to do, talk to National Debtline on 0808 808 4000 about this Amigo loan, your claim and the rest of your financial situation.